-Verizon and the future classroom: A Q&A With Justina Nixon-Saintil
+The future classroom: A Q&A with Justina Nixon-Saintil

-As Verizon’s Director of Corporate Responsibility, Justina Nixon-Saintil plays a pivotal role in ensuring that even the most high-concept innovations solve practical, real-world problems.
-A prime example is Verizon Innovative Learning, an initiative of the Verizon Foundation that provides under-served middle schoolers nationwide crucial STEM (science, technology, engineering and math) instruction and exposure to emerging technologies like virtual reality and 3D design.
-To date, more than a million children have participated in the program, a fundamentally new classroom approach that equips and empowers educators and students alike.
+As a Director of Corporate Social Responsibility, Justina Nixon-Saintil plays a pivotal role in ensuring that even the most high-concept innovations solve practical, real-world problems.
+A prime example is Verizon Innovative Learning, an initiative that provides under-resourced middle schoolers nationwide crucial STEM (science, technology, engineering and math) instruction and exposure to emerging technologies like virtual reality and 3D design.
+The program presents a fundamentally new classroom approach that equips and empowers educators and students alike.

-In our nationwide network of 150 schools, we’ve worked extensively with our teams to ensure the best possible experience for our educators and students.
-We start by collaborating with Verizon engineers to guarantee that network access always lives up to the highest standards, both in the classroom and in the students’ homes.
-Then we work closely with our device marketing teams to provide the latest technology.
-Once the network and tech are in place, we work alongside our extensive network of partners to provide a seamless experience.
+We’ve worked extensively to ensure the best possible experience for our educators and students.
+We start by collaborating with engineers to guarantee that network access always lives up to the highest standards, both in the classroom and in the students’ homes.
+Then we work hard to provide students with the latest technology.
+Once the network and tech are in place, we work alongside our partners to provide a seamless experience.

 “Students are ultimately building resiliency and collaborative skills, as well as learning to create empathetically.
 These are skills we hope they’ll refine and take with them throughout their academic careers.”

-We’ve created a best-in-class professional development program that provides training and support for teachers, to make sure the devices we provide supplement their day-to-day teaching in the right way.
+We’ve created a best-in-class professional development program that provides training and support for teachers, to make sure the devices they receive supplement their day-to-day teaching in the right way.
 Our curriculum introduces students to technology and career skills with applications outside of the classroom—and more broadly within their communities.
-We also organize STEM career exposure days, which include Verizon employees.
+We also organize STEM career exposure days.

 Ultimately, we strive to be innovative and cutting-edge as we develop programs, from teaching coding to middle schoolers—unheard of five to six years ago, outside of the most affluent schools—to launching the 5G EdTech Challenge, a nationwide open call to find the next transformative educational technologies.